October 4th 2015 – By: William Larsen – Civilians News – “News For All Views” – Previewing The 2016 Election –

 Trump is running with a clear message for the international community…..
 He wants to bring home jobs.
 This message has resonated with a lot of people and perhaps may stimulate economic growth…..

-However, opponents of Trump point to a lack of experience in international politics….
+However, opponents of Trump point to a lack of experience, particularly in the arena(s) of international politics….
 Many American’s also fear that Trump is overly brash and not fully aware of the consequences of this rhetoric abroad…..
 Once again, this creates a very intriguing political landscape going into this year’s election cycle…..

 However, Hillary Clinton, Trump’s biggest adversary, boasts a great deal of international and domestic political experience.
 Still, regardless of her track record, it often feels like Clinton is lagging in the polls, likely due to an unwillingness to express herself, as other candidates like Bernie Sanders and Trump have done.